nicsaliani/nicsaliani/README.md

 # About me

 🔭 I’m currently working on:
+- Musical Meteors - A music education game inspired by Asteroids.
+Made in Godot.
 - Goaly - a minimalistic and customizable goal-setting app.
 Made using Google's Flutter framework and written in Dart.
 - Batonna - a drawing app featuring a spinning baton as the brush.
 Made in Unity for mobile devices.

 🌱 I’m currently learning:
+- GDScript
 - Dart
 - Python
 - C#